Koltsovo, Novosibirsk Oblast: Science and business

 Since its creation Koltsovo has been developing as a center of biotechnology, molecular biology and virology.
 For instance, Koltsovo’s Institute Vector is one of two places in the world which is an official repository of smallpox.
-The second smallpox store resides at the Center for Diseases Control and Prevention in Atlanta, Georgia.
+The second smallpox store resides at the Center for Disease Control and Prevention in Atlanta, Georgia, USA.

 The science-driven business of the Science town has always been nurtured by research conducted by Vector specialists.
 The first wave of commercialization of Vector developments took place in the 1990s and was sustained by the Vector director Lev Sandakchiev.
 A number of research spin-offs were created at that period, including Vector-Medica, Vector-Best, Vector-Bialgam, ImDi, which are currently among the most prominent innovation enterprises in Koltsovo.

-The research conducted in Koltsovo includes such top-notch developments, such as vaccines against breast cancer, hepatitis A and A+B, therapeutic HIV Vaccine and vaccine against pandemic H1N1 influenza; test-systems for early diagnostics of cancer, infectious diseases, TORCH-infections, zoonosis infections, hepatitis C, as well as dangerous deathly viruses such as Ebola, Marburg, Machupo, Lassa, dengue and yellow fever.
+The research conducted in Koltsovo includes vaccines against breast cancer, hepatitis A and A+B, therapeutic HIV Vaccine and vaccine against pandemic H1N1 influenza; test-systems for early diagnostics of cancer, infectious diseases, TORCH-infections, zoonosis infections, hepatitis C, as well as deadly viruses such as Ebola, Marburg, Machupo, Lassa, dengue and yellow fever.

 Koltsovo also has a number of companies active in functional food production, such as liquid probiotics with 100% content of bifidumbacteria, muesli enriched with probiotics, products based on pure extracts of pine and fir, different types of food supplements.

 Not only virology and biotechnology in different aspects attract attention of researchers from Koltsovo.
 Koltsovo is a home to a large IT company Center of Financial Technologies, software developer for financial, healthcare and public sectors, known for its creation of the Russian payment system Zolotaya Korona.

 Koltsovo has an infrastructure for science-driven business, including: